notryanb/music-player/README.md

 - Visualizations
 - Stream audio
 - Swappable frontend so I can try other Rust cross platform gui libaries.
+- Scrubbable audio. ie. Keep position in audio and arbitrarily move to any position

 ## Stuff to fix or implement